moritzdietz/pi-syncscript/README.md

 ### What will this script do?

 This script will do the following after you run it:
-* It will ask you if you want to install or update an already existing installation using script
+* It will ask you if you want to install, update or backup an already existing installation using script
 * Download the latest public available version of the ARM binary from BitTorrent Inc.'s website
 Make sure to have ```curl``` installed
 * Extract it to a predefined location (Default: ```/home/pi/.btsync```)